- Why Should I Care?

 Ask yourself this: can and would God make such strong assertions if creation is preloaded with deliberately deceptive artifacts of a history that never occurred?

-Limitations of Hebrew back to top
+Limitations of Hebrew

 Of particular importance to understanding the creation narratives is the fact that ancient Hebrew, the language of the Old Testament scripture, is significantly more limited than English in the number of words available.
 Thus one word often has multiple meanings and the intended meaning in a given context must be derived from the context and other information.